 - Once the blueberries begin to burst, remove the heat and allow to cool.
 Set aside.

-Let’s Make One Bowl Muffins:
+Let’s Make One Bowl Blueberry Muffins with Sour Cream:

 - Dry Ingredients: Add in all dry ingredients and mix until lightly combined (the batter will be thick and the dry ingredients won’t be fully incorporated.
 That’s okay and normal at this stage).

-- Blueberries: Add the blueberries and sprinkle the Tablespoon of flour over the top of the blueberries (this prevents the blueberries from sinking to the bottoms of the muffins while baking).
+- Blueberries: Add the blueberries and sprinkle the tablespoon of flour over the top of the blueberries (this prevents the blueberries from sinking to the bottoms of the muffins while baking).
 Mix until combined.

 - Bake: Bake the muffins for 20 minutes, or until lightly golden brown on top and a cake tester comes out clean.